 Here’s a website for a Web application that includes an introduction.
 The first thing you see is the large typography, which immediately grabs the user.
 The user sees this first, then their eye is guided to the sentence below, which provides more information.
 Next are two buttons: one for a tour, which gives the user more information, and the other to sign up.
 You can’t see it in the screenshot, but an illustration is next to the text that grabs and intrigues the user visually.

 The Layout And Components

 Web design is about layout first and foremost.
 So, this next section goes over the layout of the introduction and the elements included in it.

 Text with Hierarchy

 Every good introduction contains some sort of textual content, including information about the content on the page.
 This text is usually made up of two parts, different in hierarchy: a title and an informative paragraph.

-The first part you see is the title, which should immediately grab you.
+1. The “Grabber” Title The first part you see is the title, which should immediately grab you.
 Titles are usually very large and styled different than the rest of the typography, so they stand out and become a focal point for users.
 When an introduction is included on a page, it is the very first thing users see, so its title has to be informative and intriguing enough to pull users into the website.

-The copy (text) is usually a brief paragraph below the title.
+2. The Informative Copy The copy (text) is usually a brief paragraph below the title.
 You can’t fit a whole lot of information in the header, so you need to provide this paragraph below the title that gives users more information about the page and its contents.

 Graphical Element to Grab the User

 The title and other copy in the introduction should grab users and make them feel compelled to take action, but you should also add an attractive illustration or background to entice the user further.
 Take the screenshot below, for instance, which has a colorful and detailed illustration that quickly grabs the user.
 You can see the large title and brief information to the left.
 The copy is the first element users see, and then their eyes move over to the illustration.
 The background is vivid and colorful, which helps add light to the entire website, thus attracting the user.
 The illustration and text have plenty of space between them, which makes the overall layout of the introduction cleaner and more readable.

 Buttons to More Information/Sign Up

 One final element that is usually a part of the introduction is a set of buttons.
 On corporate product websites, these buttons generally link to product information pages, sign-up/log-in pages, purchase pages or trial pages in the case of software.
 These buttons help you convert users into customers and thus profit more from your website.